imapp-pl/gas-cost-estimator/docs/report_stage_ii.md

 2. Collect the measurement data.
 3. Remove outliers.
    We remove outliers separately for data subsets, as divided by environment.
-4. Trace the `measure_validation` programs, to reliably know which OPCODEs where called with which arguments
+4. Trace the `measure_validation` programs, to reliably know which OPCODEs were called with which arguments
 5. Calculate the estimated cost of each program, using the estimates obtained in the `measure_marginal` and `measure_arguments` stages
 6. Fit a linear regression model `measure_total_time = b + a * estimated_total_time`. `a` is the ratio at which every nanosecond spent in the estimating program corresponds to the nanosecond spent in the validating program.
    I.e. `b = 0` and `a = 1` is the ideal situation, where our model is able to guess the duration of the execution of the program exactly.
-   This is unlikely to occur, but the closer `a` gets to `1` the more confidence we might have in the results, since OPCODEs in the context of the estimating programs cost the roughly the same as in the context of randomized programs.
+   This is unlikely to occur, but the closer `a` gets to `1` the more confidence we might have in the results since OPCODEs in the context of the estimating programs cost roughly the same as in the context of randomized programs.
 7. Compare versus trivial model and current gas schedule model.
    We build two additional models to contrast against the validation model.

    Trivial model is `measure_total_time = b + a * program_length`, where `program_length` is the number of instructions executed.
-   It is trivial, because it would imply that it doesn't matter which OPCODEs the program executes, and we can charge gas just for the number of instructions.
+   It is trivial because it would imply that it doesn't matter which OPCODEs the program executes, and we can charge gas just for the number of instructions.
    We expect our proper model to behave much better than the trivial model.

    Current gas cost schedule model is `measure_total_time = b + a * current_gas_cost_of_program`.